CharlieJones0919/3D_Building_System/README.md

 - Shape material/colour editing.
 - Assigning of the material without using GameObject.GetComponent<T>().
 (Was a last minute ammendment).
 - In drastic need of further comments/documentation.
 (Compromised time spent documenting for class design).
+- Missing icons for the shape delete and camera reset buttons.